fsjavier/hoodsap-api/README.md

 Hoodsap is a community-based platform that connects neighborhoods through shared experiences and local insights.
 It fosters community engagement by providing a space for residents to share updates, organize events, and support one another.
 Neighbors can stay informed about what's happening locally, from discovering architectural gems to addressing communal concerns.

-For details onn the backend application, plese see the [API documentation](./README_BE.md)
+For details on the backend application, plese see the [API documentation](./README_BE.md)

 [View the live site here](https://hoodsap-api-d42fd4bc31f5.herokuapp.com/)